Skip to content

 ts

-import { parseMarkdownToStructure } from 'packages/markdown-parser'
+import { parseMarkdownToStructure } from 'stream-markdown-parser'

 const nodes = parseMarkdownToStructure('[**cxx](xxx)', undefined, { requireClosingStrong: true })